JoanaPereira99/GRASP-algorithm-for-the-assignment-and-scheduling-of-tasks-in-collaborative-robotics/README.md

 The files Group, GroupThread, Job, SuperGroup, Task and Timelapse must be inside a file called Objects Then, files Enumerators, Funcrions, Objects, Data, Main and Menu must be inside file called com.

+The examples tested in the algorithm can be found in the following link: https://github.com/margaretpearce/robot-scheduling/blob/master/projectdata.gms

 For testing the program it is recommended to use the original zipped file.
 Therefore, if you are interested in testing the program, please contact me through the following email: joanapereira99@ua.pt